 With this being said, most of these options cannot protect you from the penalty of not having insurance, should the penalty still be in place in 2019.

-Partnered with Lloyd's of London, Petersen offers a Short Term medical plan that allows the insured to re-apply for coverage and have up to 11 months of protection without a new pre-existing condition being applied in subsequent policies.
+National General* uses the Aetna PPO physician network and offers a Short Term medical plan that allows the insured to back-to-back short term policies for 12 months of protection without a new pre-existing condition being applied in subsequent policies.

 IHC offers a variety of options ranging from Short Term health plans, Indemnity Plans, and even a "fusion" plan that includes both.
 IHC has plans with a 12 month waiting period on Pre existing conditions as well.

 Formerly Known as Golden Rule, United Health One is United Healthcare's short term policy.
-It offers several levels of benefits to fit ones needs, much like Petersen and IHC.
+It offers several levels of benefits to fit ones needs, much like National General and IHC.

 PrimaryCarePlus was started by a group of doctors who wanted to bring the focus of healthcare back to the Patient.
 This plan offers a low membership fee, and can be paired with an Association fee of $5.00 that meets the ACA mandate (through Employer Business Alliance).
 This pairs well with Philadelphia American's plan.
 This plan offers 24/7 access to Primary care doctors within the network, as well as Specialists and Lab Etc. This plan does not offer coverage for Hospital Visits.